xtrinch/EspTiny-WebUSB/README.md

 # Description

+This repo is nothing but a stripped down version of https://github.com/chegewara/EspTinyUSB that I use for my own purposes.
+Please check out their library instead, it probably statisfies all your needs.

 Library allows to build USB class devices and to make it usable with minimal effort:
 - CDC, communication device class,
 - MSC, mass storage class,